the-darkvoid/XPS9360-macOS/README.md

 # macOS on Dell XPS 9360

-This repository contains a sample configuration to run macOS (Currently Mojave `10.15.4`) on a Dell XPS 9360 Booting is supported using either Clover EFI or OpenCore.
+This repository contains a sample configuration to run macOS (Currently Catalain `10.15.4`) on a Dell XPS 9360 Booting is supported using either Clover EFI or OpenCore.

 ## Used Hardware Configuration